Proposal to improve Ni-based superconductors via enhanced charge transfer

 Next, we verify the enhanced charge-transfer characteristic of this material.
-Fig.~\ref{bs}(b) shows the similar unfolded band structure of AFM NdNiS$_2$.
-As expected from above chemical intuition, substituting O by S raises the energy of the $p$-orbitals (in green) quite significantly, thereby enhancing the charge-transfer nature.
+Figure~\ref{bs}(b) shows the similar unfolded band structure of AFM NdNiS$_2$.
+As expected from the above chemical intuition, substituting O by S raises the energy of the $p$ orbitals (in green) quite significantly, thereby enhancing the charge-transfer nature.
 The density of state (DOS) plots in Fig.~\ref{dos} illustrate a similar trend.
-Right below the Fermi energy, the relative weight of the most relevant ligand $p_{\parallelsum}$-orbitals (in green) to the $d_{x^2-y^2}$-orbital (in red) grows systematically from NdNiO$_2$ to NdNiS$_2$ and CaCuO$_2$.
-(Here, $p_{\parallelsum}$ refers to O/S $p$-orbitals pointing toward nearest Cu/Ni atoms.)
-Indeed, substituting O by S enhances the charge-transfer nature and brings nickel chalcogenides closer to the cuprates.
+Right below the Fermi energy, the relative weight of the most relevant ligand $p_{\parallelsum}$ orbitals (in green) to the $d_{x^2-y^2}$ orbital (in red) grows systematically from NdNiO$_2$ to NdNiS$_2$ and CaCuO$_2$.
+(Here, $p_{\parallelsum}$ refers to O/S $p$ orbitals pointing toward nearest Cu/Ni atoms.)
+Indeed, substituting O with S enhances the charge-transfer nature and brings nickel chalcogenides closer to the cuprates.

-To reveal the physical benefits of a stronger charge-transfer characteristic, we proceed to investigate the low-energy effective Hamiltonian using well-established approaches for the cuprates~\cite{supplementary,Sawatzky1988,Zhang,Lang2020}.
-Using DFT-parameterized high-energy many-body Hamiltonian, we calculate the local many-body ground state via exact diagonalization.
-The ground state with a doped hole is a spin-singlet state similar to the well-known Zhang-Rice singlet~\cite{Zhang} with (self-)doped hole mostly residing in the ligand $p$-orbitals.
+To reveal the physical benefits of a stronger charge-transfer characteristic, we proceed to investigate the low-energy effective Hamiltonian of doped holes using well-established approaches for the cuprates~\cite{supp1,Sawatzky1988,Zhang,Lang2020}.
+Using DFT-parametrized high-energy many-body Hamiltonian, we calculate the local many-body ground state via exact diagonalization [the so-called (LDA+$U$)+ED method~\cite{supp1,Wei2002,Wei2006,Slater,Ogata2008}.]
+The ground state with a doped hole is a spin-singlet state similar to the well-known Zhang-Rice singlet~\cite{Zhang} with (self-)doped holes mostly residing in the ligand $p$ orbitals.
+[In these materials, the usage of ``LDA+$U$ '' as reference in obtaining the SU(2) symmetric effective many-body Hamiltonian is quite necessary to avoid the unphysical population of open-shell Nd $f$ orbitals.
+This gives a more accurate charge density and low-energy orbitals for realistic parameters of the effective Hamiltonian.]

-Note that such a strong singlet formation introduces an important correction to Fig.~\ref{bs} and \ref{dos}: it pulls the energy of $x^2-y^2$ orbital closest to the chemical potential, even beyond the $3z^2-r^2$ orbital.
-This effect, however, will still respect the above mentioned trend concerning the relative energies of O/S orbitals and Cu/Ni orbitals.
+Note that such a strong singlet formation introduces an important correction to Figs.~\ref{bs} and \ref{dos}: it pulls the energy of the $x^2-y^2$ orbital closest to the chemical potential, even beyond the $3z^2-r^2$ orbital.
+This effect, however, will still respect the abovementioned trend concerning the relative energies of O/S orbitals and Cu/Ni orbitals.

-Using this singlet state as basis, the low-energy Hamiltonian of hole carriers resembles the well-known $t$-$J$ model: (The subspace spanned by this singlet state form the basis for the low-energy effective Hamiltonian, upon integrating out the rest of the Hilbert space perturbatively.)
+Using this singlet state as the basis, the low-energy Hamiltonian of hole carriers resembles the well-known $t$-$J$ model: (The subspace spanned by this singlet state forms the basis for the low-energy effective Hamiltonian, upon integrating out the rest of the Hilbert space perturbatively.)